dmsergeev/dmsergeev.github.io/_posts/2018-06-23-A-Very-Simple-Service.md

 Looks fine.
 Liquibase, which is what we use to version our db, was changing the auto commit value.
 Auto commit is a property of `JDBCConnection` that, if set to false, starts a transaction and keeps it open, making the user of the connection either commit or roll it back.

 Ok, I thought.
-Should be fine as long as it sets it back.
+Should be fine as long as Liquibase sets it back.

 I refreshed the SBA page.

 `[DEBUG] liquibase -- Not adjusting the auto commit mode; it is already false`

-It was not cleaning it up after itself and was leaving the auto commit set to false for all subsequent consumers of that connection.
+Liquibase was not cleaning it up after itself and was leaving the auto commit set to false for all subsequent consumers of that connection.

-Long story short, it turned out to be a Spring Liquibase actuator bug.
+Long story short, the problem was a Spring Liquibase actuator bug.
 It was not properly closing the connection after retrieving the information from Liquibase tables.
-This resulted in 2 pull requests(for Spring Boot [1.5.x](https://github.com/spring-projects/spring-boot/pull/13559) and [2.x](https://github.com/spring-projects/spring-boot/pull/13560)).
+To fix this I created 2 pull requests(for Spring Boot [1.5.x](https://github.com/spring-projects/spring-boot/pull/13559) and [2.x](https://github.com/spring-projects/spring-boot/pull/13560)).